Skip to main content

 nono run --allow . -- <COMMAND> [ARGS...]

-The -- separator is for the reader to visually separate nono flags from the command and its arguments.
-It’s not strictly required if there is no ambiguity, but it’s a good habit to get into to avoid mistakes as you add more flags.
+The -- separator is used for visual clarity, to help the reader distinguish between nono flags and the command being run.
+It’s not strictly required if there are no flag conflicts, but we recommend using it consistently to avoid ambiguity.

 Anything which is a process, can be run inside a nono sandbox - CLI tools, scripts, even interactive shells.
 The sandbox is applied to the entire process tree, so any child processes will also be restricted by the same permissions.